ray-project/ray/doc/source/serve/http-guide.md

 - use customized HTTP Adapters
 - choose which feature to use for your use case

+## Choosing the right HTTP feature

+Serve offers a layered approach to expose your model with the right HTTP API.

+Considering your use case, you can choose the right level of abstraction:
+- If you are comfortable working with the raw request object, use [`starlette.request.Requests` API](serve-http).
+- If you want a fully fledged API server with validation and doc generation, use the [FastAPI integration](serve-fastapi-http).
+- If you just want a pre-defined HTTP schema, use the [`DAGDriver` with `http_adapter`](serve-http-adapters).

 (serve-http)=
 ## Calling Deployments via HTTP
-When you deploy a Serve application, the ingress deployment (the one passed to `serve.run`) will be exposed over HTTP.
+When you deploy a Serve application, the [ingress deployment](serve-key-concepts-ingress-deployment) (the one passed to `serve.run`) will be exposed over HTTP.

 ```{literalinclude} ../serve/doc_code/http_guide.py
 :start-after: __begin_starlette__